membraneframework/membrane_tutorials/basic_pipeline/03_Source.md

 end
 ```

 The callback's body describes the situation in which some buffers were requested.
 Then we are checking if we have any packets left in the list persisting in the state of the element.
 If that list is empty, we are sending an `end_of_stream` action, indicating that there will be no more buffers sent through the `:output` pad and that is why there is no point in requesting more buffers.

 However, in case of the `content` list of packets being non-empty, we are taking the head of that list, and storing the remaining tail of the list in the state of the element.
 Later on, we are defining the actions we want to take - that is, we want to return a buffer with the head packet from the original list.
 We make use of the [`buffer:` action](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html#t:buffer_t/0), and specify that we want to transmit the [`%Buffer`](https://hexdocs.pm/membrane_core/Membrane.Buffer.html#t:t/0) structure through the `:output` pad.
 Note the fields available in the `%Buffer` structure - in our case, we make use of only the `:payload` field, which, according to the documentation, can be of `any` type - however, in almost all cases you will need to send binary data within this field.
 Any structured data (just like timestamps etc.) should be passed in the other fields available in the `%Buffer`, designed especially for that cases.

-However, there is the other action that is taken - the `:redemand` action, queued to take place on the `:output` pad.
+Then there's the other action that is taken - the `:redemand` action, queued to take place on the `:output` pad.
 This action will simply invoke the `handle_demand/4` callback once again, which is helpful when the whole demand cannot be completely fulfilled in the single `handle_demand` invocation we are just processing.
 The great thing here is that the `size` of the demand will be automatically determined by the element and we do not need to specify it anyhow.
 Redemanding, in the context of sources, helps us simplify the logic of the `handle_demand` callback since all we need to do in that callback is to supply a single piece of data and in case this is not enough, take a [`:redemand`](https://hexdocs.pm/membrane_core/Membrane.Element.Action.html#t:redemand_t/0) action and invoke that callback once again.
 As you will see later, the process of redemanding is even more powerful in the context of [filter elements](../glossary/glossary.md#filter).

+> ### TIP
+>
-But don't give up if you don't grasp demands just yet! :) Membrane also supports `:auto` flow control, which takes care of demands and should be enough for 90% of use cases.
+> Membrane also supports `:auto` demand mode, which should cover 90% of use cases.

-By now you should have created a `Basic.Element.Source` element, with options and output pads defined and its `handle_init/2`, `handle_setup/2`, `handle_playing/2` and `handle_demand/5` callbacks implemented.
+>
+> You can learn more about demand modes [here](https://membrane.stream/learn/get_started_with_membrane/6).

 In the next chapter we will explore what stream formats are in Membrane.